 People spend 90% of their lives indoors.
 According to the 3-30-300 rule, people are a business’s most expensive asset—costing 100x more than office utilities and 10x more than office space rent.
 Yet, too many buildings have inadequate ventilation and other health hazards that can result in “sick building syndrome” and lead to worker illness and absences.
 Therefore, when people are healthy and productive, it results in a strong bottom line for business too.
 In fact, green-certified buildings can actually improve the cognitive performance of the occupants.
 It is a win-win for everyone.
 Green leases establish an enforceable accountability measure that can be leveraged for a variety of healthy building improvements as well as energy efficiency.

-Buildings contribute 73% of total greenhouse gas emissions in the District.
+Buildings contribute more than 70 percent of total greenhouse gas emissions in the District.

 Climate risk is one of the top challenges confronting the commercial real estate industry today.
 It has and will continue to have an impact on development, operations, and property values due to more frequent flooding, record-breaking temperatures, and other extreme weather events.
 These climate risks may yield an increase in operational costs and capital as well as asset devaluation.
 Company executives and investors are asking questions like: Are we complying with the local laws?
 Are our buildings energy-efficient, healthy, and resilient?
 How do we achieve a net-zero portfolio?
 Green lease guidelines align values, set expectations, drive energy efficiency, reduce climate impact, and demand that all tenants in a building act on a level playing field.
 After all, tenants can control up to 80% of energy usage in a commercial office building and green leasing is an actionable tool that holds everyone accountable.
 Green leasing also helps both landlords and tenants meet their climate goals and share progress through voluntary and mandatory reporting.
 Building and operating buildings with climate risk and resilience in mind is critical to staying competitive and staying in business.